regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

 | Jul 1 | 28–41 | Q3–Q4 of revision year |
 | Oct 1 | 42–50 | Q4 of revision year through Q1–Q2 of year after |

-Because the Oct 1 titles can take 18–24 months to fully surface, year Y typically flips to `year_complete = True` in late Y+1 or early Y+2.
-Re-running the scraper is idempotent, so running once a year in Q4 or Q1 is the recommended cadence.
-Mid-year runs are also fine — just filter to `year_complete == True` in the dataset before any time-series analysis.
+Year Y typically flips to `year_complete = True` in late Y+1 or early Y+2, so running the scraper once a year in Q4 or Q1 is the recommended cadence.